UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson04.rst

 Getting the iterator from an iterator?
 --------------------------------------

-    Often you don't know that what you want to iterate through is an iterable or an iterator:
+Often you don't know whether what you want to iterate through is an iterable or an iterator:

 .. code-block:: ipython